 We need to populate the table with values for the following columns Data Type, Size and Validation Rules.

 Data Mapping Source to Settings

-The following table defines the current mappings.
+The following table defines the current mappings in question.
+The SM_SWITCH spreadsheet defines all of the mappings.